Ian Bremmer

 • New York Times Bestselling Author of 10 Books

-Ian Bremmer is a political scientist who helps business leaders, policy makers, and the general public make sense of the world around them.
-He is president and founder of Eurasia Group, the world’s leading political risk research and consulting firm, and GZERO Media, a company dedicated to providing intelligent and engaging coverage of international affairs.
+Ian Bremmer is a political scientist who helps business leaders, policymakers, and the general public make sense of the world around them.
+He is the president and founder of Eurasia Group, the leading geopolitical risk advisory firm, and GZERO Media, a company providing intelligent and engaging coverage of international affairs.
 Ian is an independent voice on critical issues around the globe, offering clearheaded insights through speeches, written commentary, and even satirical puppets (really!).
-He is the host of GZERO World with Ian Bremmer, which airs weekly on US national public television.
-Ian is also a frequent guest on CNN, Fox News, MSNBC, the BBC, Bloomberg, and many others globally.
+A prolific writer, Ian is the author of eleven books, including the New York Times bestsellers, “Us vs. Them: The Failure of Globalism,” which examines the rise of populism across the world, and his latest book, “The Power of Crisis: How Three Threats—and Our Response—Will Change the World,” which covers a trio of looming global crises (health emergencies, climate change, and technological revolution) and outlines their potential to create global prosperity and opportunity.

 Ian Bremmer photo 3